 Internet activist Aaron Swartz, hounded to his grave by Obama’s DoJ…

-Yes, by all means, let us mourn our loss—that’s correct, OUR loss, since Swartz’ activism was directed at the enemy of the Community, both in the immediate and global senses.
-And, let us not forget—EVER, EVER—Aaron, both his name and what he took on his slim shoulders, the injustice and the inequity of it all, in a world driven mad by Late (finance) Capital, its acquisition and its ‘worship’.
-To perpetuate his memory, ideals, etc.—this is OUR responsibility.
+Yes, by all means, let us mourn our loss—that’s correct, our loss, since Swartz’ activism was directed at the enemy of the Community, both in the immediate and global senses.
+And, let us not forget—ever—Aaron, both his name and what he took on his slim shoulders, the injustice and the inequity of it all, in a world driven mad by Late (finance) Capital, its acquisition and its ‘worship’.
+To perpetuate his memory, ideals, etc.—this is our responsibility.

 And, as we grieve (“to grieve well is to live well,” goes the old saw), let us remember that we also have another responsibility: to work at ensuring that we do not have yet other wakes to attend, to mourn, to grieve, of other beautiful, young idealists using the Internet to deliver the vast majority of humanity from the will of Power brokers and rentiers who almost demonically, it would seem, drive us on (all of us, including themselves) towards an abyss…to wit: